-Please consider lending support in the form of a letter or phone call.
+Please consider lending support in the form of a letter or phone call for action items below

 At a time that can seem very discouraging for environmental progress, both the Senate and House have passed permanent funding for the Land and Water Conservation Fund (LWCF).
 LWCF is the most important federal funding source for conservation.
 The money comes from offshore oil and gas royalties, not from taxpayers.